-UNITY BIOTECHNOLOGY, INC. 2020 Annual Meeting of Stockholders June 18, 2020 9:00 AM This proxy is solicited by the Board of Directors
+UNITY BIOTECHNOLOGY, INC. 2021 Annual Meeting of Stockholders June 24, 2021 9:00 AM This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Anirvan Ghosh and Tamara L. Tompkins, or either of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of UNITY BIOTECHNOLOGY, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of stockholder(s) to be held at 09:00 AM, PDT on 6/18/2020, virtually via a live webcast at www.virtualshareholdermeeting.com/UBX2020, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Anirvan Ghosh and Alexander H. Nguyen, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of UNITY BIOTECHNOLOGY, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, PDT on June 24, 2021, virtually via a live webcast at www.virtualshareholdermeeting.com/UBX2021, and any adjournment or postponement thereof.